Barbara Gertrude Fiechtner

 - He appeared on the Electoral Roll in 1943 living at Glenaven.
 Carlton was a farmer.
 His mother Evangeline also lived at Djuan.

-- Carlton Senior Sutcliffe Finch died on 31 July 1980 in Dalby Hospital, Queensland, at age 80.
+- Carlton Senior Sutcliffe Finch died on 31 July 1980 in Queensland at age 80.

 Caroline (Fanny) Finch